Budds Center for American Music Studies

 The Budds Center for American Music Studies is devoted to the study, teaching, and performance of American Music, with emphasis on music from Missouri.
 Established in 2019 by Michael J. Budds, a musicologist and esteemed professor at the University of Missouri, the center contributes to the stature of the School of Music at the university in its mission as a Research I institution.

-Mission Statement: The Budds Center’s mission is to promote research, education, performance, and creation of American music as well as cultivate an appreciation for Missouri’s musical traditions in the following ways:
+Mission Statement: The Budds Center’s mission is to promote research, education, and performance of American music as well as cultivate an appreciation for Missouri’s musical traditions in the following ways:

 - Present public programs connected to Missouri’s and America’s musical life

 - Promote performances of Missouri and American music

 - Support and engage in original research and performance projects addressing Missouri and American music

 - Disseminate the results of such research through digital and printed publications and recordings

 - Foster education in Missouri and American music through K-12 resources and local community engagement

 - Manage and provide public access to a research archive of American music

 - Support the mission of the School of Music as well as the Division of Inclusion, Diversity & Equity at the University of Missouri